Skip to Main Content

 Some dining rooms announce their intentions before a menu arrives.
 The George V Dining Room at Ashford Castle does this through architecture: wood panelling, Waterford Crystal chandeliers, and proportions scaled to a room commissioned in 1905 to honour the visit of the Prince of Wales, who would later become King George V. The formality is genuine rather than performed, and that distinction matters.
 This is not a hotel dining room that has dressed up for the occasion.
 It is a room that has always expected the occasion to arrive.

 Yet the room's character in 2025 is not purely historical.
 The kitchen team, working under head chef Charlie Watson alongside head gardener Alex Lavarde, has reoriented the George V around something more grounded: the estate itself.
 The result is a dining programme that uses Ashford's walled garden, its estate produce, and its surrounding County Galway terrain as primary ingredients in what Michelin's 2024 inspectors described as a "culinary ecosystem."
-That phrase is precise.
-This is not farm-to-table as a marketing posture.
 It is a kitchen that has mapped its supply chain to the land directly outside its door.

 Where the Food Comes From